disobliged/disobliged/README.md

 ## Hi there 👋

 Welcome to my GitHub page!
-Here you will find my projects from my computer science endeavors.
-See you around!
+Here you will find my projects that I procastinate on constantly.

 #### Coding Languages I'm currently learning: